 1 tbsp freshly chopped parsley

-In a non-stick skillet, heat 1 tablespoon avocado oil and brown sausage (~5 minutes).
+In a non-stick skillet, heat 1 tablespoon of avocado oil and the brown sausage, 3-5 minutes.

-Now, add in onions, peppers, and ginger to the same pan and saute until tender.
+Now, add in the onions, peppers, and ginger to the same pan and saute until the pepper is tender.
 Season with a pinch of salt and pepper.

-Stir in riced cauliflower, the last tablespoon of avocado oil and saute for a few minutes.
+Increase the heat to high and stir in the riced cauliflower, the last tablespoon of avocado oil and sauté for 3-5 minutes.

 Now, add the scallions, coconut aminos, and adobo seasoning and stir to combine.
 Lower the heat to medium high and continue to sauté for about 3 minutes until the cauliflower is tender and all the flavors have married.

 Finish with fresh cilantro, Thai basil or parsley and serve immediately.